kyle-paul/modern-chess-3d/README.md

 - [x] Abstract the window application
 - [x] Abstract the camera controlling
 - [x] Abstract the shading program
+- [x] Abstract the renderering system (support muliple backend APIs)
+- [x] Abstract the VertexArray, VertexBuffer, IndexBuffer
+- [ ] Abstract the mesh loading
 - [ ] Abstract the environment (lighting, background)
-- [ ] Abstract the renderering system (support muliple backend APIs)
-- [ ] Abstract the VertexArray, VertexBuffer, IndexBuffer
-- [ ] Abstract the mesh loading
 - [ ] Abstract the game layers (Game => board => square => piece)
 - [ ] Abstract the game rules
 - [ ] Add the feature of selecting entity by clicking